 Make your commencement celebration extra special by serving Graduation Party Pretzel Pops.
 These white chocolate dipped pretzels decorated with modeling chocolate graduation caps can be personalized with the year of graduation, the school or the graduate’s name.

-Whether you have a kid graduating from kindergarten or college, I bet they’ll love these pretzels.
+Whether you have a kid graduating from kindergarten or college, I bet they’ll love these graduation pretzel pops.
 I made them to serve at one of the many high school graduation parties I’ll be attending this year.

-Each treat is made by dipping a pretzel rod into white chocolate then decorating it with a dark modeling chocolate graduation cap and “2013.”
-They can be served as dessert, used to top a graduation gift or given as party favors to guests.
+Each treat is made by dipping a pretzel rod into white chocolate then decorating it with a dark modeling chocolate graduation cap and the year “2013” (this, of course can be changed to the present year.)
+The chocolate pretzel pops can be served as dessert, used to top a graduation gift, or given as party favors.

-pretzel rods dipped in white chocolate or white confectionery coating
+pretzel rods dipped in melted and tempered pure white chocolate or in melted white confectionery coating (candy melts)*

 semi-sweet modeling chocolate, recipe here**